 There are also things your firm can do to support employees with stress.

-Independent, confidential advice for anyone in the legal community, including solicitors and support staff and their families.
+Contact LawCare for free, independent and confidential emotional support for anyone in the legal community, including solicitors, support staff and concerned family members.

 Law Society helpline

 Call our pastoral care helpline on 020 7320 5795 if you're experiencing personal, financial, professional or employment difficulties.

 We'll put you in touch with someone who can help.

 Open from Monday to Friday, 9am to 5pm.